Providers

 How does healthcare supply influence patient demand?

-For a target-oriented healthcare system, we need to understand the effects of various incentives for service providers and their organisational structures.
+To create an effective healthcare system, we must understand the impacts of various incentives for healthcare providers and their organizational structures.

-In Switzerland, as in many other countries, there are considerable regional differences in healthcare costs.
-For example, a person in the canton of Basel-Stadt receives an average of ... francs per year in basic insurance, while a person in the canton of Appenzell Innerrhoden only has average costs of Y francs per year.
-There may be various reasons for these differences in regional costs.
-On the one hand, the two cantons differ greatly in terms of their population structure.
-On the other hand, if we look at the cantonal density of doctors in terms of full-time equivalents, according to the FMH there are 10.7 doctors per 1,000 inhabitants in the canton of Basel-Stadt, but only 1.5 in the canton of Appenzell Innerrhoden.
+In Switzerland, as in many other countries, there are significant regional differences in healthcare costs.
+For example, a person in the canton of Basel-Stadt incurs an average of CHF 5,508 annually in basic insurance costs, while a person in the canton of Appenzell Innerrhoden incurs an average of only CHF 3,201 per year (Source: OKP Statistics 2023).
+These regional cost differences can have various causes.
+On one hand, the two cantons differ significantly in terms of their population structure.
+On the other hand, when considering the cantonal physician density measured in full-time equivalents, Basel-Stadt has 10.7 physicians per 1,000 inhabitants, compared to only 1.5 physicians per 1,000 inhabitants in Appenzell Innerrhoden, according to FMH data.

 Managed care